 Benadryl has a pretty wide safety margin; however, it’s not designed to be used long-term without a licensed veterinarian’s approval.

 The challenge is that the medication is usually sold in 25 mg tablets.
 So unless your dog weighs exactly 25 pounds (or 50, or 75 etc), you will likely have to divide a tablet to get the correct dose.

-It is safer to err on the side of not giving too much, rather than worry about underdosing.
 You can always give another dose in a few hours if needed.
 You may have to play around with the dose and find what works best for your dog.

 For 6-8.5 pound dogs, give ¼ of a tablet

 For 12.6-19 pound dogs, give ¼ of a tablet along with ½ a tablet (¾ tablet total)

 For 20-25 pound dogs, give 1 full tablet

 There are a ton of great products on the market, including books that help guide loving dog-owners on what medications are available for dogs, dosing guides, side-effects to expect, etc.